-Conquer your HR challenges with the right HR software
+Conquer your HR challenges with the right HR management systems.

 One of the biggest challenges right now is for HR teams to facilitate flexibility.
 That can mean helping employees with WFH or hybrid-working arrangements.
 It can also mean staying flexible in terms of shifting resources around, such as if staff schedules are in flux due to health reasons or headcount changes.

-A strong HR system can help in this regard, by automating scheduling, making it easy for employees to request time off, and giving employees remote access to the resources they need to get their work done from anywhere.
-Sometimes that means using a system that isn’t just built for HR but is more of a company-wide workflow system.
+A strong HR system can help in this regard by automating scheduling, making it easy for employees to request time off, and giving employees remote access to the resources they need to get their work done from anywhere.

 “While there are many changes taking place, the biggest shift of all is the move from HR technology to work technology.
 This means that everything we now buy must feel useful and important as a tool for getting work done,” says a report from HR industry analyst Josh Bersin.

-Another big challenge right now is making sure that employees feel good overall, given the significant personal and professional pressures that exist from trying to navigate life during a pandemic.
-And even when the pandemic ends, it’s still important to make sure that employees feel connected and supported, especially if WFH continues.
+Another current challenge is making sure that employees are satisfied and motivated, given the significant personal and professional pressures that exist from trying to navigate life during a pandemic.

-“55% of people professionals in the UK, and 50% of those in Ireland, agree that supporting employees’ mental health and wellbeing has become more difficult due to employees working from home,” notes a 2021 study from the Chartered Institute of Personnel and Development (CIPD), in association with Workday, a finance and HR software provider.
+A 2021 study from the Chartered Institute of Personnel and Development (CIPD), in association with Workday, a finance and HR software provider, states that “55% of people professionals in the UK, and 50% of those in Ireland, agree that supporting employees’ mental health and wellbeing has become more difficult due to employees working from home”.

-HR technology can help in this regard, such as by making it easy for employees to access benefits like counselling.
+HR management technology can help in this regard, such as by making it easy for employees to access benefits like counselling.
 Even seemingly small things like simplifying requests for annual leave can benefit their well-being as it makes it easy to arrange time away from work to rest, recuperate, and recharge their batteries.

-For example, a 2020 global HR survey by PwC finds that only 39% “say they have dashboards that can give users the data that’s the most valuable—enterprise-level insight on which employees are critical for future success based on past performance, skills and competencies.”
+For example, a 2020 global HR survey by PwC found that only 39% of systems “say they have dashboards that can give users the data that’s the most valuable—enterprise-level insight on which employees are critical for future success based on past performance, skills and competencies”.

 So, HR teams may want to look for new HR systems that have more robust data analysis capabilities, easy reporting features, and integrations with other systems you already have so that you can control your data and leverage analytics more easily.